<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2679161&amp;fmt=gif">

 Corossol, the small fishing village

-About two kilometres from Les Flamands is the small artisanal fishing port of Corossol.
+About two kilometres from Flamands, close to Gustavia is the small artisanal fishing port of Corossol.
 If you are seeking authenticity, you’ll find it in this small village where handicrafts have pride of place and fishermen's wives still make hats and baskets out of latanier leaves.

 At 286 metres above sea level, the Morne de Vitet in the east of the island is its highest point.
 This district is less developed than other municipality because it is somewhat out of the way.
 It is, however, a particularly peaceful place to live.
 A few building plots are still available, while existing properties offer beautiful views over the bays of Cul de Sac and Tortue Island.